zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 #.
 Connect the ARM Micro JTAG Connector to the FlySwatter2.

 #.
 Locate the micro JTAG connector on the Arduino 101 board.
-It can be found
+It is
-   adjacent to the SCL and SDA pins in the Arduino headers.
-It is highlighted as the red square in the figure below.
+   adjacent to the SCL and SDA pins in the Arduino headers, highlighted as the red square in the figure below.

    .. figure:: figures/arduino_101_01.png
       :scale: 50 %
       :alt: Highlight of the JTAG connector.

 #.
-Locate next to the micro JTAG header a small white dot indicating the
+Beside the micro JTAG header is a small white dot indicating the
    location of pin 0 on the header.
 The orange arrow on the figure points to the dot.